Capacocha: High-altitude sites

-Special attention was paid by the Inca to a number of ceremonial wak'a sites at very high elevations.
+The Inca paid special attention to a number of ceremonial wak'a sites at very high elevations.
 Over 100 ceremonial centers and shrines were built within Inca territories on or near the high summits of the Andes Mountains.
 These sites were often meant to function both religiously and politically.
 Some mountains were viewed as origin places or the home to important mountain deities.
 Building shrines on these mountains both paid homage to the deities and also placed an imperial stamp on areas important to local beliefs, fulfilling both religious and political goals.
 In a number of instances, typically at the most important of these mountains, these sites contain the mummified remains of children sacrificed in capacocha ceremonies.
 Capacocha ceremonies at these important locations held a great deal of weight.
 Inca priests would periodically visit wak'a distributed across the Inca realm and certificate if they still maintained its power or had lost it, on occasions destroying the discredited wak'a.

 Travel to these sites would have involved a procession of priests, the children who would be sacrificed, and a number of other important individuals throughout the empire.
 Different peoples would assist with the procession as the group moved throughout the different regions of the empire.
 These sites were difficult to reach and even more difficult to work on.
 In order to increase the ease with which these mountaintop locations could be reached, the Incas built staging stations lower on the mountains and also made paths that lead up to the summit.
 Some preparation would likely have occurred at tambos (tampukuna) situated nearby.